San Francisco to San José

 In 2016, the Authority signed a funding agreement and supplement to the 2012 Nine-Party MOU that outlines the Authority's commitment to provide Caltrain with an additional $113 million to support the Peninsula Corridor Electrification Project (PCEP), bringing the Authority's total contribution to $600 million.
 Seven of the original nine parties to the 2012 Nine-Party MOU, including the Authority, identified additional funding to reach the estimated cost of the PCEP, identified as $1.972 billion by the Peninsula Corridor Joint Powers Board (PCJPB) in 2016.

-Get latest information on the Caltrain Modernization Program.
+Get the latest information on the Caltrain Modernization Program.

-For more meeting agenda, materials, updated LPMG member list, visit: www.caltrain.com/projectsplans/CaltrainModernization/Local_Policy_Maker_Group.html
+For more information on upcoming meetings, including meeting agenda, materials, and updated LPMG member list, visit: www.caltrain.com/projectsplans/CaltrainModernization/Local_Policy_Maker_Group.html

 The Authority is committed to planning and building a premier high-speed rail system that will keep the traveling public and surrounding communities moving and safe.
 We are working to develop and deliver the program through effective engagements with local communities, a process that involves nourishing long-term relationships with residents, stakeholders and policymakers.
 The goal is to foster and encourage community engagement throughout the organization in all aspect of construction and operations.

-In 2018, the Authority conducted and participated in over 300 meetings and presentations throughout Northern California, both large and small.
-The aim was to inform and gather input from city/county staff, neighborhood groups, Community Working Groups (CWG), Technical Working Groups (TWG), and environmental justice populations.
-In addition, the Authority collaborated with partner agencies throughout the region to further refine the system design and advance the environmental document.
+Each year, the Authority conducts and participates in hundreds of meetings and presentations throughout Northern California, both large and small.
+The aim is to inform and gather input from city/county staff, neighborhood groups, Community Working Groups (CWG), Technical Working Groups (TWG), environmental justice groups, and other community organizations.
+In addition, the Authority collaborates with partner agencies throughout the region to further refine the system design and advance the program.

 For a listing of upcoming events and outreach opportunities in your area visit the Events page.

-To deliver the Final Environmental Impact Report/Statement (EIR/S), below are upcoming key milestone dates for both San Francisco to San Jose and San Jose to Merced project sections (PA indicates the selection of a Preferred Alternative):
+To deliver the Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS), below are upcoming key milestone dates for both San Francisco to San José and San José to Merced project sections including upcoming outreach activities:

 The following documents are available for review upon request.
 Please contact firstname.lastname@example.org.